ChenZhu-Xie/Web-Xcz_2014_05/README.md

 # Static webpages (Crack password :point_right: log in Xanadu)

 ## About
-* This repo 👉 [offline web_pages](https://github.com/ChenZhu-Xie/1A2B_3C_4A5B) is a series of static personal webpages I created at the age of 16.
+* This project 👉 [offline web_pages](https://github.com/ChenZhu-Xie/1A2B_3C_4A5B) is a series of static personal webpages I created at the age of 16.

 ## Description
 * Computer course assignment during high school.